gsi-ee/dabc/plugins/hadaq/doc/trb3_package.md

     [shell] make -j4

 During compilation makelog.txt file will be created in each sub-directory.
-In case of any compilation problem please send me (S.Linev@gsi.de) error message from that file.
+In case of any compilation problem please send me (S.Linev(at)gsi.de) error message from that file.